MartinLXXX6/WindiOS/README.md

 # Overview
 A custom shell for windows.
 Aims to reduce distractions, and improve overall system performance.
 Especially useful in low-end PCs.

+TIP: Use CTRL + MOUSE WHEEL UP/DOWN to zoom in/out the window.

 IMPORTANT: By adding WindiOS as shell you are replacing the Windows Taskbar, Start Menu, Desktop and so on.
 Make sure you know what you are doing.

 # Intended use